 - the value of PIMR shall be derived in the same way as the value of P used for CSI-RS based L1-RSRP measurement in clause 9.5.4.2, in which the occasions and period of the NZP CSI-RS for NZP-IMR or CSI-IM for ZP-IMR shall be used instead.

+For UE supporting measurement gap occasion cancellation, the UE is not required to perform SSB measurements during the cancelled gap occasions.

 Longer evaluation period would be expected if the combination of SSB, SMTC occasion and measurement gap configurations does not meet previous conditions.

 For L1-SINR measurement with SSB as CMR and CSI-RS or CSI-IM as IMR, the requirement shall apply if the CSI-RS is configured as IMR with repetition field as “repetition = OFF” or CSI-IM is configured as IMR.